Data Centers in Wellington

 Regional Market Reach: Wellington is the gateway for the lower North Island and upper South Island.
 It serves as a logical staging ground for reaching nearly half of the New Zealand population with reliable service.

-Tax Advantage For Data Centers: There are no specialized financial incentives for the industry in this market.
-The main financial benefit is the operational efficiency found in a market with high renewable energy availability and reliable infrastructure.
+Tax Advantage For Data Centers: No specialized financial incentives exist for the industry in this market.
+The primary financial benefit is the operational efficiency found in a market with high renewable energy availability and reliable infrastructure.

 Natural Disaster Risk

-Wellington maintains an overall risk profile of Low (1.5/10) as of December 2025.
-This score reflects a well-managed environment where seismic considerations are the primary focus for facility engineering and site selection.
+Wellington maintains an overall risk profile of Low (1.5/10) as of January 2026.
+This score reflects a managed environment where seismic considerations are the primary focus for facility engineering and site selection.